digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 ---

-1 min

 __Next week:__

 _[https://digital-archives.github.io/HISTGA1011/](https://digital-archives.github.io/HISTGA1011/)_

 __Sign up using this Google Form for a file format for the by the start of class.__

-__Post your pre-class reading reactions to Brightspace by 3:30pm today.__

 __Weekly activity: None this week__